zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 export const PRIMARY_BAR_WIDTH = "3.0625rem";

 // Warning: (ae-forgotten-export) The symbol "CarbonioAccessoryView" needs to be exported by the entry point lib.d.ts
-// Warning: (ae-forgotten-export) The symbol "PrimaryAccessoryViewProps" needs to be exported by the entry point lib.d.ts
 //
 // @public (undocumented)
 type PrimaryAccessoryView = CarbonioAccessoryView<PrimaryAccessoryViewProps> & {